-Sending the insert to the customer who'd asked to transfer their pension was a simple and inexpensive step for providers to take and one which wouldn't have got in the way of efficiently dealing with transfer requests.
+And it seems that, in any event, Zurich would've sent the insert to Wise Review Limited, rather than direct to Mr T. Sending the insert to the customer who'd asked to transfer their pension was a simple and inexpensive step for providers to take and one which wouldn't have got in the way of efficiently dealing with transfer requests.
 It would've defeated the purpose of the insert if, instead of sending it to their member, providers sent the insert to the member's representative in the hope that the intermediary would then share it with the client.
-From what I've seen, I'm not satisfied that Phoenix Life did provide Mr T with a copy of the Scorpion insert.
+From what I've seen, I'm not satisfied that Zurich did provide Mr T with a copy of the Scorpion insert.

 But it's clear Mr T did see the longer 2013 Scorpion booklet anyway - BPS's transfer request was supported by a copy signed by Mr T to confirm he'd read it.
-If Phoenix Life had sent the Scorpion insert when it received the information requests from Portal and Wise Review Limited (September 2013 and December 2013 respectively) it would've been the February 2013 insert, the longer version of which Mr T saw anyway.
+If Zurich had sent the Scorpion insert when it received the information requests from Wise Review Limited in December 2013, it would've been the February 2013 insert, the longer version of which Mr T saw anyway.